Jubilee Celebration Rose flowers

 Jubilee Celebration Rose features showy fragrant salmon cup-shaped flowers with pink overtones and gold eyes at the ends of the branches from late spring to early fall.
 The flowers are excellent for cutting.
-It has forest green foliage throughout the season.
+It has forest green deciduous foliage.
 The oval compound leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Jubilee Celebration Rose is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This shrub will require occasional maintenance and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 Jubilee Celebration Rose is recommended for the following landscape applications;

 Planting & Growing